 The school will follow all policies put forth in District Policy 5303.
-Link to Board Policy 5303.
-Policy 5206 D: Student Discipline: Enrollment Involving misconduct at Public or NonPublic School.

 An eligible student who would like to enroll in the HS may begin the enrollment process with the Enrollment Officer (registrar) in the District's Central Business Office located on the HS campus.
 231-882-9653 Ext.
-2003
+2151

 Enrollment paperwork is available both online for Benzie Central High School and Academy as well as in the registrar's office.
-Link to enrollment forms.
+Link to Enrollment Forms